Gastroesophageal reflux disease (GERD)

 Surgery for GERD can be done using camera-guided instruments.
 This technique is called laparoscopic surgery.
 Laparoscopic surgery requires smaller incisions than conventional surgery.

 In a procedure called Nissen fundoplication, excess stomach tissue is folded around the esophagus and sewn in place.
 This holds extra pressure around the weakened esophageal sphincter.

 This operation appears to relieve symptoms about as much as prescription acid-blocking medicines.
 The success rates of surgery might be lower for people whose symptoms are not relieved by anti-acid medicines.
 Following surgery, some people have a lasting bothersome side effect.
 But most people who undergo surgery are very satisfied with the results.

-The lower esophageal sphincter can be sometimes be tightened using an endoscope.
+The lower esophageal sphincter can sometimes be tightened using an endoscope.
 The procedures currently used are stitching (plication) and radiofrequency heating (the Stretta procedure).
-These procedures are newer and long term success still needs to be determined.
+These procedures are newer and long-term success still needs to be determined.

 Most patients improve after treatment with medication.
 But it can take weeks of treatment before symptoms begin to improve.

 National Digestive Diseases Information Clearinghouse